 Indulgent Tahini Salted Fudge

 Is it just me or do you just love tahini?
 I can’t get enough of this yummy nutty sesame seed spread.
 I have to admit I have been known to put a spoon straight into the jar and eat it off the spoon.
 I spread it on toast, put it in dressings, lentil dishes it goes everywhere.
 As a vegetarian, I am always interested in finding ways to add more protein into my diet which makes tahini a winner as it contains more protein than milk and most nuts.
-Tahini is a rich source of B vitamins which helps the body boost energy and improve brain function.
+Tahini is a rich source of B vitamins which help the body boost energy and improve brain function.

 My research also revealed that it contains vitamin E, which is not always easy to get into your diet yet it has fabulous protective actions against both heart disease and stroke.
 In terms of minerals, tahini is packed with magnesium, iron, and calcium which can help strengthen your immune system.
-Most people prefer the paler type, made from hulled (skinned) seeds however the unhulled has a higher nutritional value and more of that wonderful fibre that cleanses your large intestine.
+Most people prefer the paler type, made from hulled (skinned) seeds however the unhulled has a higher nutritional value and more of that wonderful fiber that cleanses your large intestine.
 I am really keen to explore making tahini fudge from black tahini – wow how strange would that be?

 Here is my simple indulgent but super healthy tahini salted fudge recipe.